jessegoodier/kgc/README.md

 `kgc` is to `k get containers` (if you don't alias k to kubectl, you should)

-It also prints related errors to help fix.
+By default, it also prints related errors to help fix issues.

 ![kgc-screenshot](kgc.png)